poonchuanan/tp/docs/UserGuide.md

 	edita LIST_INDEX e/ EXERCISE_DESCRIPTION c/ CALORIE_COUNT
-	                       - Edits activity at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT find d/ DESCRIPTION    - Searches for exercise/food description with DESCRIPTION included find c/ CALORIE_COUNT  - Searches through activity list with calories of CALORIE_COUNT find e/ EITHER         - find a/ ALL            - move from/ INDEX1 below/ INDEX2
+	                       - Edits activity at index LIST_INDEX of latest list printed out to exercise done, EXERCISE_DESCRIPTION, calories lost, CALORIE_COUNT find d/ DESCRIPTION    - Searches for all activities description with the DESCRIPTION keyword find c/ CALORIE_COUNT  - Searches for all activities with calories of CALORIE_COUNT find a/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTIONn
+                           - Searches for all activities with ALL matching keywords from DESCRIPTION1 to DESCRIPTIONn find e/ DESCRIPTION1 / DESCRIPTION2 .../ DESCRIPTIONn
+                           - Searches for all activities with AT LEAST one matching keyword from DESCRIPTION1 to DESCRIPTIONn move from/ INDEX1 below/ INDEX2
 	                       - Moves the activity at index INDEX1 to the index below INDEX2 delete LIST_INDEX      - Deletes activity located at index LIST_INDEX of latest list printed out